Look at these two images below:

 They need to tell that it’s real

 It must look trustworthy.
 The company name must be front and centre.
-The From email address must be shown clearly and have the name of the company in it.
+The ‘From’ email address must be displayed with the name of the company in it.

 They need to know why they are receiving it